Books Set in Asia: Southern Countries

 Book Summary

-Kerala, on India’s southern coast, is a slender, coastal state with almost 373 miles of Arabian Sea coast and beaches.
-Being surrounded by water, this destination is a popular tourist spot.
+Kerala, on India’s southern coast, is a slender state with almost 373 miles of Arabian Sea coastline and beaches.
+Being surrounded by water makes this a popular tourist destination.
 But for the family at the heart of this novel, being surrounded by water has plagued three generations.
 In every generation, at least one person dies by drowning.

-This new literary fiction epic is a tale of love, faith, and medicine, in which the family seeks answers to this mysterious secret.
-The family is part of a Christian community that traces its roots to the time of the apostles, but times are shifting, and the matriarch of this family, known as Big Ammachi, literally “Big Mother,” will witness unthinkable changes at home and at large over the span of her extraordinary life.
+This new literary fiction epic is a tale of love, faith, and medicine in which the family is seeking answers to this strange secret.
+The family is part of a Christian community that traces itself to the time of the apostles, but times are shifting, and the matriarch of this family, known as Big Ammachi, literally “Big Mother”, will witness unthinkable changes at home and at large over the span of her extraordinary life.

-This is a hefty book, at over 700 pages, but like Verghese’s past work, it receives rave reviews!
-It incorporates elements of magical realism and straddles the boundary between myth and reality.
-You’ll be transported to Kerala, where you’ll experience all of the sights and sounds, including clothing, dance, music, architecture, customs, food, and so much more.
+This is a hefty book, at over 700 pages, but like Verghese’s past work, it deserves every rave review!
+With elements of magical realism, straddling myth and reality, you’ll be transported to Kerala, where you’ll experience all of the sights and sounds, including clothing, dance, music, architecture, customs, food, and so much more.

 Unmarriageable book cover